cbeneke/mangos-tbc-docker/README.md

 # cMaNGOS docker files

+## building
+build the cmangos files with

+  ./bin/build.sh

+and initialize the docker images with

+  ./bin/init-docker.sh

+After running this script, wait for the percona image to be fully initialized (check `docker logs mangos-percona` for the MySQL stating "[Note] mysqld: ready for connections."
+You can then run

+  docker stop mysql-percona

+to stop (and delete) the temporary image.
+Your build should now be ready to go.

-## docker-compose
+## running
 You can start up the cMaNGOS stack with:

   cd docker
   docker-compose up -d

-## cMaNGOS image
-before starting the cMaNGOS stack, you must build the docker image with the init-docker.sh script from the bin folder:

-  cd bin
-  ./init-docker.sh

 ## FAQ
 ### ERROR: Database update needed